Caviar: North America

 In the early 20th century, Canada and the United States were the major caviar suppliers to Europe; they harvested roe from the lake sturgeon in the North American Midwest, and from the shortnose sturgeon and the Atlantic sturgeon spawning in the rivers of the East Coast of the United States.
 The American caviar industry started when Henry Schacht, a German immigrant, opened a business catching sturgeon on the Delaware River.
 He treated his caviar with German salt and exported a great deal of it to Europe.
 Around the same time, sturgeon was fished from the Columbia River on the West Coast of the United States, also supplying caviar.
 American caviar was so plentiful at the time that it was given away at bars to induce or prolong patrons' thirst.

 Today, the shortnose sturgeon is rated Vulnerable in the IUCN Red List of endangered species and rated Endangered per the Endangered Species Act.
 With the depletion of Caspian and Black Sea caviar, production of farmed or "sustainable" caviar has greatly increased.
 In particular, northern California is reported to account for 70% to 80% of U.S. production.

 In 2021, a significant illegal sturgeon egg harvesting and selling ring run in part by the former top sturgeon biologist for the Wisconsin Department of Natural Resources (DNR) was discovered and broken up by investigators.

 In coastal British Columbia, Fraser River white sturgeon are sustainably farmed to produce caviar.

 Spain

 The dam at Alcalá del Río, started in 1931, blocked the upstream migration of sturgeon in the Guadalquivir.

 The 17th-century book Don Quixote mentions "cavial" in a banquet of German pilgrims.

 Until 1992, sturgeons and caviar were collected at the lower parts of rivers Guadalquivir, Ebro, Duero and Tajo.

 From 1932 to 1970, the Ybarra family had a factory in Coria del Río.

 Overfishing, pollution and the Alcalá del Río dam eliminated the wild population of Acipenser naccarii.

 In Spain, a fish farm called Caviar de Riofrío produces organic caviar at Loja, Granada, Andalusia.

+Armenia

+Despite being landlocked, Armenia has developed a caviar industry based on farmed sturgeon, primarily in aquaculture facilities in the Ararat Valley.
+Estimates indicate approximately 10–20 tonnes of caviar production annually.
+Their most famous brand of caviar, Petrossian, was founded in 1920 by two Armenian brothers, with headquarters in Paris, France.